Basanti Devi

-Basanti Devi (23 March 1880 – 7 May 1974) was an Indian independence activist during the British rule in India.
-She was the wife of activist Chittaranjan Das.
+Basanti Devi (23 March 1880 – 7 May 1974), also known as Basanti Haldar or Basanti Devi Haldar, was an Indian independence activist during the British rule in India.
+She was the wife of freedom fighter Chittaranjan Das.
 After Das' arrest in 1921 and death in 1925, she took an active part in various political and social movements and continued with social work post-independence.
 She was awarded the Padma Vibhushan in 1973.

 Life and activities

 Basanti Devi was born on 23 March 1880 to Swarnamayee Devi and her husband Baradanath Haldar, the diwan of a large zamindary in Assam during the British colonial rule.
 Basanti studied at the Loreto House, Kolkata, where she met and married Chittaranjan Das at the age of seventeen.
 The two had three children born between 1898 and 1901.

 Following her husband, Basanti Devi took part in various movements like the Civil disobedience movement and the Khilafat Movement and also participated in the Nagpur session of the Indian National Congress in 1920.
 The following year, she joined Das' sisters Urmila Devi and Sunita Devi to establish the "Nari Karma Mandir", a training center for women activists.
 In 1920–21, she was instrumental in collecting gold ornaments and 2000 gold coins from Jalpaiguri towards the Tilak Swaraj Fund.

 During the non-cooperation movement in 1921, the Indian National Congress called for strikes and a ban on foreign goods.
 In Kolkata, small groups of five volunteers were employed to sell khadi, hand spun clothes, on the streets of Kolkata.
 Das, who was the leading figure of the local movement, decided to make his wife Basanti Devi lead one such group.
 Devi went on the street despite warnings from Subhash Chandra Bose that it would provoke the British to arrest her.
 Although she was released by midnight, her arrest provided impetus to widespread agitation.
 Two prisons in Kolkata were filled with revolutionary volunteers and detention camps were hastily constructed to detain more suspects.
 On 10 December 1921, police arrested Das and Bose.